Why shoot in black and white?

 Working in black and white requires learning new skills, regardless of which software ( Adobe Lightroom or Adobe Photoshop) you prefer to use to process your landscape photos.
 It may also be learning how to use a plug-in like Silver-efex-pro.

 As already mentioned, I strongly advise taking RAW pictures in colour because the colour information is needed to produce a nice black-and-white photo in post-processing.
-If you would just take the photo in black and white, you discard already invaluable information.
+If you would take the photo in black and white, you discard already invaluable information.

 Also, take your time for post-processing.
 A good black-and-white landscape photo should not be edited in a few seconds.
 You will have to work step by step, bit by bit, to achieve a result that makes you feel good.
 Remember that the famous Ansel Adams also spent hours in his darkroom dodging and burning.
 And remember that the black-and-white conversion is the finishing effect in a matter of speech.
 First, your colour picture should be optimised for colour and tones because that information will tell Photoshop how to translate this colour information into black-and-white tonal values.
 After the black-and-white conversion, you can still improve with dodging and burning and bring in texture but also draw the eye of the viewer to your focal point in your landscape.
-We will use black to narrow the viewer’s focus to the foals point, and the mid-tone values are used to create depth.
+We will use black to narrow the viewer’s focus to the focal point, and the mid-tone values are used to create depth.

 There is no right or wrong.
 You, as an artist, will decide what the result should become.
-Should it be light, calm and delicate by reducing the tonal range, or should it be bold, confident or dramatic by exploiting the tonal range?
+Should it be light, calm and delicate by reducing the tonal range, or bold, confident or dramatic by exploiting the tonal range?
 Of course, we do not want to create technical flaws in the process by overdoing things or creating clipping in the histogram.
-Strive to retain detail in the blacks and in the whites.
+Strive to retain detail in the blacks and the whites.

 Black and white photos often allow more intense processing than colour photos before they appear fake, but it’s just as important as ever to be subtle and not overdo your edits.